Getting to Port Everglades | Fort Lauderdale (Port Transportation)

 Given the short distance, it’s ridiculously easy to transport back and forth from the Fort Lauderdale airport to Port Everglades.

-Given the ease of a taxi from the Fort Lauderdale airport, we won’t suggest alternate ways to get there.
+Given the ease of a taxi and Uber/Lyft from the Fort Lauderdale airport, we won’t suggest alternate ways to get there.
 However, if you are traveling from Miami to Fort Lauderdale, the following options may meet your needs.

 Getting from Miami to Port Everglades (Fort Lauderdale)